Last updated: June 2019

 HG is a galvanic and quirky online vintage store for badass gals.
 Better than your average.Hunter Gatherer

 A proudly Capetonian initiative, the brains behind the popular Better Half make it their mission to source one-of-a-kind pieces including leather jackets, jerseys, denim pieces and more.
 The brand has moved on from online trading and now have a physical store in Observatory’s Lower Main Road.
-They’ve recently opened a storefront in Johannesburg (@betterhalfandfriends), so you can purchase their goods irl!

 Better Half was born out of a love for bygone eras, the love child of the 80s and 90s.
 A curated collection of unique pieces.
 Come shop our collection at 114 Lower Main Road, Observatory.Better Half

-Another shop based in Cape Town, Pereira Vintage currently calls Observatory’s Lower Main Rd home.
+Another shop based in Cape Town, Pereira Vintage currently calls Observatory’s Lower Main Road home.
 Make a morning of it, grab a cuppa and browse the wide selection of vintage clothing curated from decades past.

 A collectors dream of vintage inspired threads and gently worn second hand goods, with special attention paid to detailing and quality.Pereira Vintage